datachefs/data-play-cookbook/README.md

 # data-play-cookbook

-Cookbook for creating playful data toys
+Cookbook of techniques for creative data visualizations and other wya of being playful with data

 [Website](https://datachefs.github.io/playful-data-cookbook/)